What Is Enamel Paint and When Should You Use It? A Practical Guide for Industrial Buyers

 Avoid when:

-• Using untreated aluminum or galvanized steel (unless primed)
+• The substrate is untreated aluminum or galvanized steel without the correct primer system

 Quick Match Matrix: Best Enamel Coating Uses for Metal Buyers